Git Config | Setup Git Environment

 How Do I See My git config?

-After you have defined some Git settings using git config, you may want to confirm that they were successfully applied.
+After you have defined some Git settings using git config, you may be curious how to view Git config.
 In most cases, this is pretty easy to check.
 If you receive an error message upon submitting the git config command, then the setting was not applied.
 Otherwise it likely was saved.

 However, there is a better way to check.
 Executing the